 Digital+ Partners specializes in growth capital for B2B technology companies which serve industrial/ financial clients and plays an important role in their digital transformation.
 Digital+ Partners contributes deep and extensive expertise to support its portfolio companies implementing their growth strategy.

-Münster-based eCAPITAL AG is one of the leading technology vc-companies in Germany and currently manages six funds with more than EUR 220 mio in subscription capital.
+eCAPITAL AG is one of the leading technology vc-companies in Germany and currently manages funds with more than EUR 220 mio in subscription capital.
 The eCAPITAL IV fund (end of 2017) is the largest eCAPITAL fund to date with EUR 100 mio in assets.
-These are invested in software/IT, Industrial Revolution 4.0, clean tech and new materials.
+These are invested in software, cyber security, Industrial Revolution 4.0, clean tech and new materials.

 EMH Partners is an investment company of entrepreneurs for entrepreneurs based in Munich.
 The next-generation private equity firm bridges the gap between venture capital and buyout funds by providing capital and digitization expertise to mid-sized companies.